-- 115 Previous studies of Venus that utilize thermal emissions in the 1-μm region have also included - 116 multiple types of observational data, laboratory spectra and modeling to try to constrain surface - 117 composition.
-For instance, in the study by Mueller et al. (2008), they used measured flux at the - top of the atmosphere of Venus at 1.02, 1.10, and 1.18 μm, measured by the Venus Express - 119 Visible and Infrared Thermal Imaging Spectrometer (VIRTIS) as one data source to determine - surface composition.
-They discuss extensively the issues associated with deriving measurements - 121 of emitted thermal radiation from the surface.
-They found that, as expected and consistent with - 122 previous studies and expectations, the measured flux was positively correlated with surface - temperature and surface emissivity and that surface temperature was mainly a function of - 124 elevation.
-After applying various corrections to account for viewing geometry, stray sunlight, - 125 cloud opacity and topography, emissivity contrasts remained that were ascribed to variations in - surface emissivity (or unexpected temperature variations).
-Interpretation of the spectroscopic - 127 data is predicated on the fact that felsic minerals have low emissivity at 1 μ m while mafic - 128 minerals tend toward higher emissivities.
-The emissivity variations were interpreted in the - 129 context of radar data (geomorphology, dielectric properties, surface roughness), plausible models - of weathering, and to the landed missions compositional data (Kargel et al., 1993).
-These - variations were then interpreted as being indicative of variations in surface rock chemistry, - specifically differences in FeO content, which strongly affects emissivity (Hashimoto and Sugita, - 133 2003; Helbert et al., 2020; Dyar et al., 2020a).
-Dyar et al. (2020a) also argued that the range of - emissivities seen on Venus was incompatible with a number of plausible basalt weathering - scenarios, suggesting that these emissivity variations are due to bulk mineralogical differences - across different terrains.
-Collectively, the observational data for Venus suggests are consistent - 137 with rock types that range from felsic to ultramafic (e.g., Surkov, 1983; Mueller et al., 2008; - 138 Gilmore et al., 2017; Shellnutt, 2019). - 139 The study by Dyar et al. (2020b) provides an important advance in using measurements of - 140 emissivity from the surface of Venus to constrain surface composition.
-They examined six - spectral windows in the Venus atmosphere $(0.86, 0.91, 0.99, 1.02, 1.11, \text{ and } 1.18 \,\mu\text{m})$ in the - 142 context of a proposed Venus Emissivity Mapper that would image the surface in these band - passes on a future orbital mission.
-To determine the geological information content inherent in - six-band spectroscopy, they measured laboratory spectra of the saw-cut faces of slabs for a suite - of 18 plausible Venus rock types at a single temperature (440 °C).
-Based on the relationship - between FeO content, rock type, and emissivity (Helbert et al., 2020; Dyar et al., 2020b), they
+Previous studies of Venus that utilize thermal emissions in the 1-μm region have also included 114 multiple types of observational data, laboratory spectra and modeling to try to constrain surface 115 composition.
+For instance, in the study by Mueller et al. (2008), they used measured flux at the 116 top of the atmosphere of Venus at 1.02, 1.10, and 1.18 μm, measured by the Venus Express 117 Visible and Infrared Thermal Imaging Spectrometer (VIRTIS) as one data source to determine 118 119 surface composition.
+They discuss extensively the issues associated with deriving measurements of emitted thermal radiation from the surface.
+They found that, as expected and consistent with 120 previous studies and expectations, the measured flux was positively correlated with surface 121 temperature and surface emissivity and that surface temperature was mainly a function of 122 elevation.
+After applying various corrections to account for viewing geometry, stray sunlight, 123 cloud opacity and topography, emissivity contrasts remained that were ascribed to variations in 124 surface emissivity (or unexpected temperature variations).
+Interpretation of the spectroscopic 125 data is predicated on the fact that felsic minerals have low emissivity at 1 μm while mafic 126 minerals tend toward higher emissivities.
+The emissivity variations were interpreted in the 127 context of radar data (geomorphology, dielectric properties, surface roughness), plausible models 128 of weathering, and to the landed missions compositional data (Kargel et al., 1993).
+These 129 variations were then interpreted as being indicative of variations in surface rock chemistry, 130 specifically differences in FeO content, which strongly affects emissivity (Hashimoto and Sugita, 131 2003; Helbert et al., 2020; Dyar et al., 2020a).
+Dyar et al. (2020a) also argued that the range of 132 emissivities seen on Venus was incompatible with a number of plausible basalt weathering 133 scenarios, suggesting that these emissivity variations are due to bulk mineralogical differences 134 across different terrains.
+Collectively, the observational data for Venus suggests rock types that 135 range from felsic to ultramafic (e.g., Surkov, 1983; Mueller et al., 2008; Gilmore et al., 2017;

+137 Shellnutt, 2019).

+138 The study by Dyar et al. (2020b) provides an important advance in using measurements of emissivity from the surface of Venus to constrain surface composition.
+They examined six spectral windows in the Venus atmosphere $(0.86, 0.91, 0.99, 1.02, 1.11, and 1.18 \,\mu\text{m})$ in the six-band spectroscopy, they measured laboratory spectra of the saw-cut faces of slabs for a suite